Magotchi/lpid-core-documents/LPID core documents.md

 The filling of vacancies in the slate of candidates shall be by the County Central Committees, Legislative District Central Committees, and State Central Committee as provided by Idaho law.

-## ARTICLE VIII: Committees
+## ARTICLE VIII: Other Committees

 ### SECTION 1

-The Finance Chairperson shall have the responsibility of increasing the treasury of the Party, and for such other duties as may be assigned by the Executive Committee.
-With the help and cooperation of the Executive Committee, the Finance Chairperson shall select a working finance committee to assist in the fulfillment of such Chairperson's duties.
+The Finance Committee shall be composed of the Treasurer and four other Party members appointed by the Chair promptly after each Regular Convention.
+It shall be the duty of this committee to prepare a budget for the fiscal year beginning the first day of July, and to submit it to the Party at its regular meeting in June.
+The Finance Committee may from time to time submit amendments to the budget for the current fiscal year, which may be adopted by a majority vote.

 ### SECTION 2

-The Membership Chairperson shall have the responsibility of increasing the membership of the Party, and for such other duties as may be assigned by the Executive Committee.
-With the help and cooperation of the Executive Committee, the Membership Chairperson shall select a working membership committee to assist in the fulfillment of such Chairperson's duties.
+The Membership Committee shall have the responsibility for increasing the membership of the Party, and for such other duties as may be assigned by the Executive Board.
+With the help and cooperation of the Executive Board, the Membership Chair shall select a working committee.

 ### SECTION 3

-The Publicity Chairperson shall have the responsibility for publicizing the Party and its activities and for such other duties as may be assigned by the Executive Committee.
-With the help and cooperation of the Executive Committee, the Publicity Chairperson shall select a working publicity committee to assist in the fulfillment of such Chairperson's duties.
+The Publicity Committee shall have the responsibility for publicizing the Party and its activities and for such other duties as may be assigned by the Executive Board.
+With the help and cooperation of the Executive Board, the Publicity Chair shall select a working committee.

 ### SECTION 4